-The envelope condition relies on agents optimizing their behavior.
-The presence of behavioral biases would require including a third term in equation (5), consisting of marginal internalities and the corresponding behavioral responses to the reform [Mullainathan et al., 2012; Spinnewijn, 2015].
+The invoked envelope theorem relies on individuals' optimizing their behavior.
+The presence of behavioral biases would add a third term to the welfare effect, consisting of marginal internalities and the corresponding behavioral responses to the reform [Mullainathan, Schwartzstein and Congdon, 2012; Spinnewijn, 2015].
 We note, however, that the first two terms would still be present if we incorporated biases, so it remains valuable to characterize the welfare effect occurring through the SMU, which is our main focus.
-Moreover, under-saving due to behavioral biases would mainly act to increase individuals' marginal utility in retirement.
-In other words, an individual's marginal utility might be higher in retirement because they saved too little and thus are forced to consume less; this is implicitly already captured by the SMU term in equation (6).5

 Pension Reform We can now compare the effect a marginal change in benefit level $b{x,t}$ for individuals who retired with features x, relative to a marginal change in the benefit level $b{x',t}$ for individuals who retired with features x'.
 For example, we can think of a pension reform that incentivizes later retirement as one that increases benefits for those retiring after some age r and decreases them for those retiring before that age, as illustrated in Panel A of Figure 1.
-Optimality of the relative benefits of early and late retirees, or more generally any two groups with different characteristics x and x', requires, based on equation (6) that
+Putting together equations (3) and (4), optimality of the relative benefits of early and late retirees, or more generally any two groups with different characteristics x and x', requires that

-$$\frac{SMU{x,t}}{SMU{x',t}} = \frac{1 + FE{x,t}}{1 + FE{x',t}}.$$ (8)
+(5) $$\frac{SMU{x,t}}{SMU{x',t}} = \frac{1 + FE{x,t}}{1 + FE{x',t}}$$

-Otherwise, we can find a budget neutral reform of the profile that increases social welfare.6
+Otherwise, we can find a budget neutral reform of the profile that increases social welfare.

-Equation (8) resembles the classic insurance-incentives trade-off often studied for other social insurance policies (Baily [1978], Chetty [2006]).
-The left-hand side reflects the consumptionsmoothing value of re-allocating transfers across groups, accounting for potential differences in welfare weights and the marginal utility of consumption.
+Equation (5) resembles the classic insurance-incentives trade-off often studied for other social insurance policies (Baily [1978], Chetty [2006]).
+The left-hand side reflects the consumption-smoothing value of re-allocating transfers across groups, accounting for potential differences in welfare weights and the marginal utility of consumption.
 Importantly, this does not require a comparison of individuals who are working vs. retired, but only of retired individuals who are or could be treated differently by the pension system.
 The right-hand side reflects the relative fiscal externality caused by the changing incentives when reforming pension benefits.
-We note that a number of concerns affecting the optimal level of pension benefits, such as fiscal sustainability or inter-generational redistribution, are immaterial for the evaluation of a budget neutral within-cohort reform such as this.
-Formally, this is captured by the fact that we can characterize the welfare effect of such a reform without reference to the marginal cost of public funds, λ .
-Thus, if we consider the feature x to be a retirement age group, equation (8) can be used to evaluate reforms to pension benefits that incentivize later retirement, as Sweden and many other countries have recently done.